lesedip/takeabitMVI/README.md

 # takeabitMVI
-Android app that allows for a bit of note taking
+Simple Android app that allows for a bit of note taking